 - Choose your preferred shipping carrier: USPS, UPS, FedEx

-Don’t forget that Facebook Marketplace offers local pick-up, too.
-You can turn on local pick-up for any any all of your listings, which appear in more search feeds based upon your location (by your zip code).
+Don’t forget that Facebook Marketplace offers local-only pick-up options.
+You can turn on local pick-up for any any all of your listings, which appear in more search feeds based on your location.
 This is a great way to make more local sales and avoid the shipping process.

 You may also like: 10 Great Marketplaces Every Reseller Should Consider